dreamportdev/Osdev-Notes/04_Scheduling/04_Locks.md

 Let's look at how `acquire` and `release` should function:

-- `acquire` will wait until the lock if free, and then take it.
+- `acquire` will wait until the lock is free, and then take it.
 This prevents a thread from going any further than this function until it has the lock.
 - `release` is much simpler, it simply frees the lock.
 This indicates to other threads that they can now take the lock.

 We've used a boolean to represent the lock, and are going to use `true` for locked/taken, and `false` for free/unlocked.
 Let's have look at a naive implementation for these functions: